stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

     .collect(toList());
 ```

-We add the convenience `view` factory method on the image class to build a default view for a given image:
+A convenience `view` factory method is implemented on the image class to build a default view for that image:

 ```java
 public class Image {